BeeTheThird/Godot-Projects/README.md

 That's why this repository is under the MIT License.
 Essentially, that means you are free to use the contents of this repo as you see fit - commercially or otherwise!
 If you do utilize any part of this repository for your own public-facing project, your only obligation is to ***include a copy of the copyright notice and MIT License*** that can be found in the 'LICENSE' file above. :)

-Disclaimer: Absolutely ***NO AI** was used in the production of any code in this repository.
-It's human-made, warts and all.
+Disclaimer: Absolutely ***NO AI*** was used in the production of any code in this repository.
+Claude was occasionally used for brainstorming / troubleshooting, but all code herein was 100% written by me.

 ## PROJECT OUTLINES & ROADMAP